 There are two different ways to arrive at Lumbini.
 You can drive overland or take a flight.
 It takes around 8-9 hours to drive from Kathmandu.
 Tourist buses and private vehicles on hire are available.
 It takes around 35 minutes—the flight lands at Bhairahawa Airport.
 You need to drive for around 30 minutes to arrive in Lumbini.

 One of the oldest natural heritage sites in Nepal is Chitwan National Park.
 The national park is a habitat to a host to wild animals—the park shelters the endangered one-horned rhinoceros and Royal Bengal tiger.
 The park is also home to sloth bears, gharials, and wild elephants.
 Chitwan National Park is also one of the best spots for bird watching.
 Birds such as kingfisher, Bengal floricans, grass warblers, storks, egrets, etc., are found in the park.

-- Explore the habitat of endangered one-horned rhino and Royal Bengal tiger
+- Explore the habitat of the endangered one-horned rhino and Royal Bengal tiger.

 - Stroll around a Tharu village and observe their lifestyle